corozb/creea/README.md

 # CREEA

-It's a personal project about a digital Agency called CREEA.
+It's a responsive website for a personal project about a digital Agency called CREEA.
 This agency provide service of:
 - Digital Experiences
 - Content
 - Branding